jmtritch/jmtritch.github.io/modeling/us_state_education_multi/index2.md

 title('MSE as a function of Alpha in Elastic Net Model Training')

 ```

 <div class="output">
 <pre>
 Best Alpha value:
 </pre>
 </div>

 <table>
 <thead><tr><th>alpha</th><th>MSE</th></tr></thead>
 <tbody>
-	<tr><td>0.1     </td><td>15.11482</td></tr>
+	<tr><td>0.1     </td><td>15.35004</td></tr>
 </tbody>
 </table>

 ![png](output_11_2.png)

 Using MSE as the cost function, the "best" α value is 0.1.
 This suggests that the Elastic Net model most favors shrinking the coefficients, rather than zeroing them out.
-I would expect that with an α value so near to zero, very few predictors will be removed from the model.
+I would expect that with an α value so near to zero, no predictors will be removed from the model.

 ```R
 # Train the elast model on the entire training set using the optimal lambda